vdr-projects/vdr-convert/Readme.txt

 ========
 FFMPEG
 ------
-You may consider patching ffmpeg if you have "broken" recordings - e.g where there was reception interference during recording.
+You should consider patching ffmpeg if you have "broken" recordings - e.g where there was reception interference during recording.
 Stock ffmpeg is intolerant of subtitles streams with any DTS timestamp errors.
+Some broadcasters regularly transmit programmes with DTS problems, you may there need to patch.

 To do this:
 Get an up-to-date copy of ffmpeg, e.g.